dwihdyn/lifeskill-be/README.md

 </li>

 <li>
-put your codes accordingly to the boilerplate, make sure it works as usual
+put your codes accordingly to the boilerplate, make sure it works as usual, by running `flask run`
 </li>

 <li>